Environmental restoration funding

 Three management incentive schemes are available through the Council:

-Image: An important plant covered in winter fruit for the birds – Coprosma robusta / karamu – at Devil's Elbow, Reikorangi.
+Image: An important plant, Coprosma robusta/karamu, covered in winter fruit for the birds, at Devil's Elbow, Reikorangi.

-The Biodiversity Funds are a government initiative to enhance management of indigenous biodiversity outside public conservation lands (i.e. only private land - including Maori land - is funded).
+The Department of Conservation provides funding to enhance management of indigenous biodiversity outside public conservation lands (ie, only private land (including Maori land) is funded).